phoenixes94/Data_Competitions/KDD2022_WPF/README.md

-# Team zhangshijin WPFormer: A Spatio-Temporal Graph Transformer with Auto-Correlation for Wind Power Prediction
+# WPFormer: A Spatio-Temporal Graph Transformer with Auto-Correlation for Wind Power Prediction
 ## 1.Introduction
 The use of wind power, a pollution-free and renewable form of energy, to generate electricity has attracted increasing attention in